-While the State has begun easing some restrictions (primarily around in-state travel), it’s hard to know when visitors will be allowed to travel in Alaska will be completely “normal” again – even though it’s going to be semi-normal for summer 2021.
-I’ve been getting a lot of questions about Alaska travel in summer 2020, and I wanted to put together a few suggestions.
+While the State has begun easing some restrictions, it’s impossible to know when travel in Alaska will be completely “normal” again – even though it’s going to be semi-normal for summer 2021.
+I’ve been getting questions about Alaska travel in 2020, and I wanted to put together a few suggestions.
 I write a lot about Alaska and grew up there; I have the expertise on the tourism side and intimate knowledge about how Alaskans think in crises.
 This post was originally written to provide my best guesses for what the Summer 2020 Alaska season will look like; in August 2020 I updated it to address what I think the rest of the year will look like.

-So: should you cancel or keep your Alaska travel plans this summer?
+So: should you cancel or keep your Alaska travel plans this year?
 Here are my suggestions based on your travel dates.

 First Published: May 1, 2020 // Last Updated: March 26, 2021